-When calculating its exposure to IRRBB and performing stress tests, the Bank aggregates the various subcategories of IRRBB (i.e. Gap risk, Basis risk and Option risk) as required by the guidelines of the European

-Banking Authority (EBA) on the management of interest rate risk arising from non-trading book activities, defined in July 2018.
+When calculating its exposure to IRRBB and performing stress tests, the Bank aggregates the various subcategories of IRRBB as required by the guidelines of the European Banking Authority (EBA) on the management of interest rate risk arising from non-trading book activities.

 The Bank engages in a prudent and forward-looking Interest Rate Risk management process.
-The primary goal of IRRBB is to ensure that the Bank can keep Interest Rate Risk at a low level, even in a severely stressed environment, taking into account all potential risks that could arise, and which could affect the bank's Net Interest Income (hereinafter "NII") or the Economic Value of Equity (hereinafter "EVE").
+The primary goal of IRRBB is to ensure that the Bank can keep Interest Rate Risk at a low level, even in a severely stressed environment, taking into account all potential risks that could arise, and which could affect the bank's Net Interest Income ("NII") or the Economic Value of Equity ("EVE").